Personal life of Mustafa Kemal Atatürk: Religious beliefs

-There is a controversy on Atatürk's religious beliefs.
+There is a controversy on Mustafa Kemal Atatürk's religious beliefs.
 Some researchers have emphasized that his discourses about religion are periodic and that his positive views related to this subject are limited in the early 1920s.

-Non-Turkish researchers, as well as some Turkish ones, insist that he was a religious skeptic and an agnostic, i.e. non-doctrinaire deist, maybe an atheist, or even anti-religious and anti-Islamic in general.

-However, other Turkish researchers claim he was a devout Muslim.
+Some non-Turkish researchers, as well as some Turkish ones, assert that Atatürk was a religious skeptic and an agnostic, i.e. non-doctrinaire Deist, maybe an atheist, or even anti-religious and anti-Islamic in general.
+However, majority of researchers claim that he was a devout Muslim.
 Atatürk's adopted daughter Ülkü Adatepe stated that Atatürk told her he would pray to Allah before every battle.